ondemandenv/ondemandenv.github.io/articles/ai-agent-workflow-platform-architecture.md

 ## Business Domain Data Models

-Each business service owns its data schema, managed by dedicated database operators:
+Each business service owns its data schema, managed by dedicated database operators.
+Tenant data is stored in a shared, multi-tenant schema per service with strict logical isolation using a required `tenant_id` key and partitioning/row-level security where supported.
+The platform does not provision one database per tenant by default; instead, it provisions one database per service (multi-tenant) to preserve service autonomy while enabling efficient scaling and governance.

 ### Platform Service Data Schema
 ```